 - Shoes & Belt: Dark brown

 This is like the cool older cousin of the emerald green combo.
 A bit more grounded, more mature.
-It’s not loud, but it still stands out.
-The brown tie and shoes bring warmth and richness that feels expensive.

 Gray Meets Olive